Giovaartavia/Project3/Documentation/README.md

 Step 2: Open the Project3 folder in Xcode

-Step 3: You can change the compile destination to a simulator or you phone.
+Step 3: You can change the compile destination to a simulator or your phone.

 Step 4: Hit the play button and you're ready to start playing!